 Definition: A customer’s journey is a map that tracks the buyer’s experience.
 The starter’s block is the point of the first contact with the seller, the finish line is represented by the purchase order.
 The journey traces the process of engagement.

-Contrary to popular belief, however, customer mapping does not end with the client placing an order.
+Contrary to popular belief, however, customer journey mapping does not end with the client placing an order.
 It’s also about a long-term relationship, trying to map the behavior of a customer after he has received his product.

 Ideally, a customer journey map is represented by an infographic to make it easy to understand for key members of your company.